The Top 6 Questions About Introducing Solid Food To Baby

 - How do I know if they have an allergy/intolerance to foods I am giving them?

 This is a question every new mum and dad will be asking themselves with a newborn baby.
-When should I start introducing solids to my baby?
+When should I start introducing solid food to my baby?

 For the first four to six months breast milk or formula provides all the nutrition your baby needs.
-After this, it’s time to start introducing solid foods to provide the extra vitamins and nutrients your baby needs to grow big and strong.
+After this, it’s time to start introducing solid food to provide the extra vitamins and nutrients your baby needs to grow big and strong.
 Ideally your baby should be able to sit up almost without help and should be showing an interest in food.
-These are signs that your baby is ready for you to start introducing solids.
+These are signs that your baby is ready for you to start introducing solid food

 2. What types of food should I give my baby?